-As a result of its scope, almost XXX% of the manuscript length are references.
-If recommended by the reviewers, we could further cut background information on the different lines of research, which would also cut the length of the bibliography.
+As a result of the comprehensive review we provide, almost 25% of the manuscript length are references.
+If recommended by the reviewers, we could further cut background information on the different lines of research, which would also reduce the length of the bibliography.

 (4) Better integration of neuroimaging research.
 Following R1’s suggestion, we have improved our presentation of neuroimaging research.
-This has primarily affected the introduction (p.
-XXX) and the general discussion (p.
-XXX-XXX).
+This has primarily affected the introduction (Subsection 2.1 The state of the field(s) p.
+5, 9) and the general discussion (Section 6.2.2 Recommendation 6: Integration with neural models of speech perception p.
+76-78).
 Additionally, we have integrated relevant neuroimaging research throughout the paper wherever relevant (e.g., at the start of Sections 3 and 4).

-Next, we respond to the remaining comments point by point.

-Sincerely,

-Xin Xie T. Florian Jaeger and Chigusa Kurumada
+3. Remaining comments

 Responses to the remaining comments of Reviewer 1

 I would imagine that there is a good case to argue that adaptation could occur at all three levels simultaneously, at least to some degree.